Conflux-Chain/conflux-doc/docs/rigorous-testing.md

 This will start 20 instances at the us-west-2 region together with a random transaction generator.
 It will take roughly 15 minutes to setup the experiments and then 20 minutes to finish the run.
 In the end, it will report the TPS performance.
-The expected good TPS number is >4000TPS.
-If you get lower than this number, it indicates a performance regression at the transaction pool or at the storage layer.
+The expected good TPS number is ~4000TPS.
+If you get a TPS number much lower than the expectation, there is a performance regression at the transaction pool or at the storage layer.
 For every release, we run this script to test its performance.